turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 }
 ```

 ## Interview Questions

-Pair up with your Quantified Self partner and practice answering the following interview questions:
+Pair up with your Play partner and practice answering the following interview questions:

 * What are the advantages of using fetch?
 * What are promises used for?
 Can you give an example of when you've used one?